bioball/mandolin/README.md

 Option.as(m.string)
 ```

 The difference is, `Option.as(m.String)` is not a type, but a rule for reading in values.
+I can just as easily write another rule for `Option.as(evenNumber)`.
 Essentially, this is the same thing as types, but I think makes more sense in a world that doesn't perform any compile-time type checking.

 ## Pattern Matching